Keyboard shortcuts

 Processed (internal):

-Note: The docker:build backend does not support BuildKit secrets.
+Note: The docker:build backend does not support BuildKit features required for SSL certificate bind mounts.
 If SSL_CERT_FILE is set, you’ll see a warning recommending docker:buildx instead.

 Proxy Support